Assistant Professor, Dance/UTeach Dance

 Facets of Esoteric: Part 1 - The REACH, John F. Kennedy Center for the Performing Arts, Washington, D.C.
 (2019).
 Part 2 - The Anderson Gallery, Richmond, Virginia (2021)

-African Dance and Contemporary African Dance (Nigeria); Dance Replication and methodologies of embodied knowledge transmission; Technology and Archiving of dance;
+Dance Replication and methodologies of embodied knowledge transmission

-Dance Film curation, criticism, and creative ideation; Dance History with an emphasis on Global Dances; Social and popular dancing across Africa and the Americas
+Social and popular dancing across Africa and the Americas

 Editorial Team.
 Shaping Southern Shifts: Provocations in/through Laban Bartenieff Movement Studies.
-(ESI Press, South Africa, 2026)
+ESI Press, South Africa, 2026.

 Ongoing Research and Creative Projects